-DFF | Technology and Production Sciences funds researchers carrying out basic research within technology and production sciences which is: a) motivated by a specific problem or by a clear application-oriented perspective; and b) aimed at solving a specific problem, developing new technologies and production systems or new ways of meeting the needs of society.
-Please note that neither epistemological research without any application-oriented perspectives nor development activities will be supported.
+DFF | Technology and Production Sciences funds researchers carrying out basic research within technology and production sciences which is: a) motivated by a specific problem or by a clear application-oriented perspective, and b) aimed at solving a specific problem, developing new technologies and production systems or new ways of meeting the needs of society.
+Projects must contribute significantly to ground-breaking research, but epistemological research without any application-oriented perspectives is outside the scope of the council.

-DFF | Cross-council committee comprises representatives from all five research councils and coordinates the handling procedure for applications that fall in between the councils' boundaries.
+DFF | Cross-council Committee comprises representatives from all five research councils and coordinates the handling procedure for applications that fall in between the councils' delimitations.
 The cross-council committee also funds applications that are considered to be truly cross-council (see section 5.5), as well as applications to Sapere Aude: DFF-Starting Grant and Non-university Research Education (PhD).